CUCTF/ctf-writeups/kalmarctf-2025/web/Ez ⛳ v3/Readme.md

 }
 ```

 We can see that the request was processed, and the template was replaced with the IP address of the server.
 This is a good sign, as it means that the httpInclude function does process templates.
-(Upon further testing, it seems that the httpInclude function processes all of the templates in whatever it recieves from the endpoint it is including).
+(Upon further testing, it seems that the httpInclude function processes all of the templates in whatever it receives from the endpoint it is including).

 Lets try to exploit this by including the /headers endpoint in the /fetch endpoint, and passing it a template that will call the env function.
 ```